-To be a falconer in Poland first what you have to do is to pass the exams in the National Hunters Association to became a hunter.
-When you are a hunter then you have to pass another exams this time – falconry exams.
-There are two Falconry Associations in Poland - the biggest one is called "THE FALCONERS NEST".
-Once a year we have a falconry field meeting, which lasts three or four days.
-There are few species of birds of prey that we use for hunting: goshawks (mainly), sakers, lanners, peregrines, harris hawks and gyr hybrids.
+To be a falconer in Poland first what you have to do is to pass the exams in the National Hunters Association to became a hunter (there is only one such association called Polski Związek Łowiecki).
+When you are a hunter then you have to pass additional exams this time – falconry exams.
+As mentioned there is only one Falconry Associations in Poland and it is called „Gniazdo Sokolników” (direct translation to English is „The Falconers Nest”).
+Once a year this Club has a falconry field meeting, which lasts three or four days.
+There are few species of birds of prey that we use for hunting: goshawks and peregrines (mainly), sakers, lanners, harris hawks and gyr hybrids (hybrids are allowed to keep but not to breed).
 The Peregrine is currently a part of a special reintroduction program that „FALCONERS NEST” started.
 We breed peregrines in captivity and then relieve into freedom.
-Thanks to that last years we found out that the wild population of peregrine is starting to increase (very slowly but growing).
+Thanks to that last years we found out that the wild population of peregrine is starting to increase (especially the tree nesting population).

 Well, that’s most main details about Polish falconry.
 If you have any questions, then simply email me and I will answer them as quick as I can.
 Click on the KONTAKT section of this site and then write your question.
 You can also see the galery, but all of this site except this part is in polish.